- 1 The World’s Playground (1870-1970)

 Borgata held firm, but the total gaming revenues for what was now all 11 of Atlantis City’s casinos dropped back down to $4.8 million in 2007.
 In 2008 they landed at just under $4.5 billion and by 2009, they were back under the $4 billion mark.

-In fact, a UNLV Center for Gaming Research report from January 2016 claims Atlantic City casino revenues have now fallen by more than 50 percent since the 2006 peak.
+In fact, a UNLV Center for Gaming Research report from January 2016 claims Atlantic City casino revenues have now fallen by more than 50 percent since the 2006 peak, although they have since rebounded slightly.

 Atlantic City’s casino industry entered the second decade of the new millennium on a downswing, with gambling revenue in a continual decline.